-1. Introduction
+Introduction

-The delineation and identification of structurally and functionally distinct brain regions has been an ongoing and prominent objective for understanding the brain's function and organisation for over a century (Zilles and Amunts, 2010).
+The delineation and identification of structurally and functionally distinct brain regions have been an ongoing and prominent objective for understanding the brain's function and organisation for over a century (Zilles & Amunts, 2010).
 Traditional approaches have built parcellation maps from anatomical microstructure (cytoarchitecture, myeloarchitecture) from histological sections of the brain.
 While there is still no universally accepted parcellation of the cortex, Brodmann's cytoarchitectural map (Brodmann and Garey, 2007) is arguably the most commonly used reference map.
 Cytoarchitecture based parcellations are unfortunately poorly scalable and cannot be mapped in vivo.

 In vivo macro-scale connectivity data provides complementary information to anatomical microstructure.
-Advances in medical imaging such as diffusion (dMRI) and functional Magnetic Resonance Imaging (fMRI) have provided means of identifying in vivo structural and functional connections within the 15 brain. dMRI allows estimation of structural connections within the brain by measuring the anisotropy of the diffusion of water molecules in the brain, which is constrained by the white matter's fibres connecting different regions of the gray matter.
-In constrast to this, fMRI measures the increase of oxygenation due to brain activity over a specific time period.
+Advances in medical imaging such as diffusion (dMRI) and functional Magnetic Resonance Imaging (fMRI) have provided means of identifying in vivo structural and functional connections within the brain. dMRI allows estimation of structural connections within the brain by measuring the anisotropy of the diffusion of water molecules in the brain, which is constrained by the white matter's fibres connecting different regions of the grey matter.
+In contrast to this, fMRI measures the increase of oxygenation due to

+Corresponding author.
+E-mail address: s.parisot@imperial.ac.uk (S. Parisot). brain activity over a specific time period.
 Functional connections can be established by evaluating the temporal correlation between the fMRI signals in different brain regions.

 Cortical areas can be seen as regions in the brain that differ based on microarchitecture (cyto or myeloarchitecture), connectivity and function (Eickhoff et al., 2015).
-In particular, local microstructure and connectivity are believed to standing of the brain's organisation.
-Connectivity-driven parcellation, while 30 not providing actual cortical areas on their own, can therefore provide essential information for mapping the functions of the brain.
+In particular, local microstructure and connectivity are believed to conjointly enable locally specific neurological computations (Passingham et al., 2002), i.e. determine the functionality of a region in the brain.
+As a result, microstructure and connectivity provide partially overlapping and complementary information, and are both necessary to study in order to increase our understanding of the brain's organisation.
+Connectivity-driven parcellation, while not providing actual cortical areas on their own, can therefore provide essential information for mapping the functions of the brain.